arielf/weight-loss/QandA.md

 > Possibly.
 The number of days in the data (about 120) may be too small, and my scales have low resolution.
 There may have other data-entry errors in it.
 >
-> OTOH: I tried many combinations, data-subsets, shufflings, bootstrapping, and while the details varied, the main conclusions were pretty consistent: longer sleep, Low carb, high fat, were leading me to losing weight.
+> OTOH: I tried many combinations, data-subsets, shuffling, bootstrapping, and while the details varied, the main conclusions were pretty consistent: longer sleep, Low carb, high fat, were leading me to losing weight.
 >
 > More data, and data from many people is always welcome.
 >